-From the 26th of November to the 2nd of January, the city centre turns into an original and impressive Christmas Market with more than 200 chalets called ‘WinterWonders’.
+From November to January, the city centre turns into an original and impressive Christmas Market with more than 200 chalets called ‘WinterWonders’.
 Combine this festive ambiance with some fun on the wide variety of fairground attractions or ice-skating in the covered ice rink.
 Enjoy the Christmas events like the light parades that take place every Saturday, the concerts at the Grand Place or the choirs at the Saint Catherine square.

 2. Its charming attractions

 No matter the moment of the year, it is always worth to visit the most beautiful square in the world, the ‘Grand Place’ of Brussels.
 The little statue ‘Manneken pis’ has become a symbol for the city and a must-see for tourists as well as its feminine and canine versions: Jeanneke Pis and Zinneke Pis.

 It is also highly recommended to enjoy the panoramic views of the city at the top of Atomium and the exhibitions inside the steel monument and discovering all the main European monuments by a walk at Mini-Europe.
 Admire the 48 statues of the Petit Sablon, have a walk in any of the wonderful parks of Brussels like Parc du Cinquantenaire and take a picture at one of the most photogenic spots of the city: Mont des Arts.